banghasan/nginx-file-browser/README.md

 `--platform linux/arm64` and append `--load` to import it into the local Docker daemon without pushing it anywhere.

+### Dedicated arm64 Dockerfile

+For environments that require a pre-built arm64-only image (without manifest lists) you can build `Dockerfile-arm64`, which forces the arm64 base image and is published by `.github/workflows/docker-image-arm64.yml` as `banghasan/nginx-file-browser:latest-arm64`.

 ## Local validation & CI

 HTML/CSS/JS linting as well as a lightweight Playwright end-to-end test now